 In addition to undergraduate study in the communication sciences and disorders, we offer graduate study in speech-language pathology and audiology.
 Specialized coursework prepares students to work with speech-language and hearing-disabled children and adults in a variety of settings, including public schools, hospitals, clinics, rehabilitation centers and private practice.
 College teaching and research are also some of the many career possibilities.

 Our programs are uniquely offered in conjunction with over 40 different clinical and research locations within the WSU community and metro Detroit area.

-The Master of Arts (M.A.) education program in speech-language pathology (residential) and the Doctor of Audiology (Au.D.) education program in audiology (residential) at Wayne State University are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts (M.A.) education program in speech-language pathology (residential) and the Doctor of Audiology (Au.D.) education program in audiology (residential) at Wayne State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Additional information regarding the importance of accreditation, the role of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) and accreditation standards is available here:

 - Purpose and role of the Council on Academic Accreditation (CAA)

 Complaints related to standards for accreditation

 A complaint related to accreditation standards for the M.A. and Au.D. programs may be submitted to the Council on Academic Accreditation (CAA) by any student, instructional staff member, speech-language pathologist, audiologist and/or member of the public.

 For complete information on how to submit a standards-related complaint to the CAA, see Section XIII of the CAA Accreditation Manual.